royaltm/spectrusty-tutorial/step5.md

 }
 ```

-But our implementation of [Blep] has only a single channel...and now we use 3 different channels?
+You might have noticed that our `BandLim` is initialized with a single channel only.
+But now, we somehow need 3?
-Yes, so we need to change it too:
+Well... we need to change it:

 ```rust
 // the type of the Blep implementation